-In order to plan your trip to the desert, make sure to double check the local climate of the destination you are travelling to.
+In order to plan your trip to the desert, make sure to double check the local climate of the destination you are traveling to.
 The best time to travel to a hot desert is usually winter, whereas the best time to visit a cold or polar desert is during spring and summer.
-The clothing and gear you are going to need will be mostly linked to the weather conditions, keeping in mind that temperatures can also fluctuate heavily between day and night.
-Travelling light is usually not an option if you are going to the desert.
+The desert clothing and gear you are going to need will be mostly linked to the weather conditions, keeping in mind that temperatures can also fluctuate heavily between day and night.
+Traveling light is usually not an option if you are going to the desert.

 All different types of deserts are characterized by extreme weather conditions, low precipitations and lack of vegetation (all those things that make a certain environment a desert by definition).
 Most deserts are dry and hot, but temperatures can fall sharply at night.
 Strong winds and sandstorms can also make your desert expedition more challenging.
 In cold deserts, temperature rarely goes above freezing, making the landscape permanently covered in snow and preventing plants and trees to grow there.